In a series of pull requests I have been working on improving the PHPStan type inference for sprintf, vsprintf and sscanf.

 sscanf inference

-For the time beeing PHPStan treated the returned variables as a generic array, without further type specification.
+For the time being PHPStan treated the returned variables as a generic array, without further type specification.

 $parts = sscanf($mandate, "%s %d %d");